 A: David Rogers has extensive training in acupuncture having graduated from the ‘ College of Integrated Chinese Medicine’.
 He is covered by full Medical Malpractice and Public Liability Insurance.
-Despite spending a lot of time in China and having a deep appreciation for Chinese culture, he has over 25 years of clinical experience in Bedford, and being a native English speaker, communication will not be a problem!
+Despite spending a lot of time in China and having a deep appreciation for Chinese culture, he has over 25 years of clinical experience in the UK, and being a native English speaker, communication will not be a problem!

 Q: How many treatments will I need?

 A: This varies between patients.
 Certainly a course of treatment is required, one off miracle cures are unusual!
 Some changes either in yourself generally, or in your condition directly should be noticed after 2 or 3 treatments.

 A: Treatments usually take from 45 minutes to an hour.
 The charge for each treatment is £60.